dwp/dataworks-open-source-policy/documentation.md

 _**This list sets out examples of restricted items.
 It is not, and cannot be, exhaustive.**_
 1. Secret information, such as passwords, secret access keys, private keys, TOTP QR codes, etc.
 1. Network ranges and IP addresses\
-DWP currently have these classed as _sensitive_
+DWP currently class these as _sensitive_
 1. AWS Account numbers (including within ARNs)\
 Including account numbers in documentation would add unwanted context and allow for more targeted attacks
 1. S3 Bucket names\